Best ground cover plants for shade – 5 plants that thrive in darker spots

 Many plants that thrive in shady spots are drought-tolerant and don't need watering as frequently as other plants.
 However, it's always a good idea to ensure your shade ground cover plants are receiving sufficient moisture.
 They may also benefit from rainwater released from canopies of trees above but can also resultingly take longer to dry.
 Take care not to overwater ground cover shade plants, as they are likely to develop fungal diseases if not left to dry out properly.
 The best thing to do is research the requirements of your specific plants to ensure you are providing optimal care.

-If you are keen to create a beautiful yard with planting that keeps your outdoor space functional, explore our expert list of the best walkable ground cover plants.
+If you are keen to create a beautiful yard with planting that keeps your outdoor space functional, explore our expert list of the best walkable ground cover plants, or our guide to the best ground cover plants to prevent soil erosion.

 Sign up to the Homes & Gardens newsletter